At a Glance

 You may argue that you just want to test your “target audience.”
 And while that’s all well and good, you’ll typically have more than one customer segment within that target audience.

 For example, let’s say you are a B2B company that sells a SaaS marketing solution.
 You know that your target audience is marketers, but you’re not sure how to break down that group further.
 But there are ways!
-You could segment participants by:
+You could segment contributors by:

 - Their knowledge about your product/industry: No knowledge vs. Some knowledge vs. Expert knowledge